velvi-stud/LearnFlow/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-LearnFlow is the new way to learn programming through flow chart buggyCodes is a project developed for a modern Web Technologies course, attended at University of Naples "Parthenope".
+LearnFlow is the new way to learn programming through flow chart.
+LearnFlow is a project developed for a modern Web Technologies course, attended at University of Naples "Parthenope".
   A demo of the project and a video ([mock-idea](https://www.youtube.com/watch?v=23itJesVfn0&t=4s)) has been presented at the Hackathon "Gamification in Programming Education".